 French co-founded FrenetiCore Dance in 2003 with composer/filmmaker Robert Thoth.
 Together the two collaborators built Frenetic Theater, a performance and visual arts venue in Houston’s East End, and founded the Houston Fringe Festival, an annual performance festival which continues today.
 In addition to her passion for dance-making, Rebecca is dedicated to fostering community and self-expression in others.
 She has worked with Children’s Prison Arts Project to bring movement to incarcerated youth, taught dance classes to homeless LGBTQ teens at the Grace Place homeless outreach center, and most recently created a Queer Dance Workshop for university students and adult dancers.

 French has received numerous individual and organizational grants over the past 15 years.
-In 2004, 2008, 2012 and twice in 2018, she was awarded individual artist grants for choreography from the Houston Arts Alliance through the city of Houston.
+In 2004, 2008, 2012 and twice in 2018, she was awarded Individual Artist Grants for choreography, social practice and multi-media performance from the Houston Arts Alliance through the city of Houston.

 Rebecca deeply values the transformative power of art on individuals and societies.
 Her choreographic approach is based on her study of theatre and numerous dance disciplines, including modern dance, ballet, jazz, world (African, Asian, Middle Eastern), ballroom, hip-hop, and gymnastics.
 She is most interested in highly theatrical work that entertains while expressing profound truths about the human condition.
 French considers her work successful when it moves audience members to revelation, anger, joy or action.